abdoulaye-tnd/testlq/Study_notes.md

 # Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
-  Essa página descreve aonde centralizo os meus aprendizados além do Blog
+  Here you can find a list of books that I have read and the notes that I have taken during the process.
+They are meant to be concise and to highlight the in my opinion most important aspects of the book.
+But, they may not reflect my own opinion.

 # You can show the description on the page by deleting this line:
-hide_description: true
+hide_description: false

 # Setting `menu` will generate an entry in the sidebar.
 menu: true
 ---

-## Book notes

-Here you can find a list of books that I have read and the notes that I have taken during the process.
-They are meant to be concise and to highlight the in my opinion most important aspects of the book.
-But, they may not reflect my own opinion.

 ## Analyse & Résumé